Mubeshira/Marketplace-Documentation-Hackathon-Bandage/README.md

 Console Errors: Use console.error() to debug issues during API calls.
 I found errors on build time which i solved first and then push the repository. but my cards fetching from api sanity didnot appear on vercel .
 So i resolve this issue by making by component server component.

+for performance testing i use Lighthouse tool. for components testing i use cypress tool. for API testing i use Postman and thunder client both.